epam/fonda/doc/Bam2FastqWorkflow.md

 ### Software requirements

-Before the Fonda launch it is necessary to prepare execution environment for successful workflow launch.
+Before the Fonda launch, it is necessary to prepare execution environment for successful workflow launch.

 - Install common: